Swimming Pool Chemistry Crash Course

 Basic Water Chemistry Values

 The values shown here are the minimum that you need to memorize.
 While these represent just the tip of the iceberg in terms of pool and spa water chemistry, keeping these values within the tolerable range shown here will resolve over 90% of all water balancing problems that you will likely encounter.
-In order to better understand what each of these values are and the function they serve in chemically treated water we can look at each of them here:
+In the vast majority of cases when you have a problem developing with your water quality the answer to resolving the problem will likely be with one of these basic values being too far out of range.
+When you discuss problems with pool and spa water chemistry it is VERY important to use accurate terminology and numbers to describe your water condition.
+Your pool water is never "good".
+It is a series of specific numbers which you need to know to find the problem.

 Chemical Sanitizers (Chlorine & Bromine)